a16n-dev/uniwind-plugin-next/README.md

 > This is an unofficial plugin, and is not affiliated with Uniwind or Next.js in any way.

 Next.js plugin for [Uniwind](https://uniwind.dev/) support.
-Note that only Webpack-based projects are supported, and there are no plans to support Turbopack.
+Note that only Webpack-based projects are supported, there are no plans to support Turbopack-based projects.

 The implementation of this plugin is based on the official [Uniwind Vite plugin](https://docs.uniwind.dev/quickstart#vite), and aims to match its functionality as closely as possible.
-See the limitations section below for known differences.
+All Uniwind features should work as expected - see the limitations section below for known differences.

 ## Compatibility
 See the table below for tested versions of `uniwind-plugin-next` and corresponding versions of `uniwind`.
-Other versions may work, but are not guaranteed to.
+Other versions of `uniwind` may work, but are not guaranteed to.

-_Tested on `next` version `16.1`, but other versions will likely work fine._
+Tested on `next` version `16.1`, but other versions will likely work fine.

 | uniwind-plugin-next | Uniwind |
 |---------------------|---------|